andersonopt/website/content/blog/product-release-notes-3-26-20.md

 # **Other New Features and Functionality**

-## Quickly filter projects to see 'My Projects', 'Recently Viewed', and more
+## Quickly Filter Projects to See 'My Projects', 'Recently Viewed', and More

-Under 'View Projects' click the new 'Filter By' dropdown menu above the project table to change which projects are listed.
-Filters include, "All Projects" (default), "My Projects", "Favorites", and "Recently Viewed"
+Under 'View Projects,' click the new 'Filter By' dropdown menu above the project table to change which projects are visible in the projects list.

+* Filters include, "All Projects" (default), "My Projects", "Favorites", and "Recently Viewed"

 ![](/images/FilterByDropdown.png)

-Did you know you can 'Favorite' a project by clicking the star icon next to the Project name?

 ![](/images/Favorite.png)